codr7/eli/README.md

 ```
 `'bar`

-or override existing bindings inside its body.
+as well as override existing `var` bindings.

 ```
 (var foo 1)